What We’re Doing

 The City’s Division of Transportation has installed over 150 miles of bicycle lanes to reduce vehicle miles traveled.

-The City’s Division of Streets and Sanitation has replaced 24 of 30 diesel fleet refuse packers with compressed natural gas (CNG) fuel vehicles and installed a municipal CNG fueling station.
+Clean vehicles: The City’s Waste & Recycling Division has a low-emission fleet, comprised of 26 compressed natural gas (CNG) and 8 clean diesel refuse packers.
 This is part of a much larger effort that has increased the City’s fleet of clean vehicles to over 15%.

 City LEED Standards

 In 2006, Salt Lake City committed to trying to meet at least LEED Silver standards in all new City buildings and major renovation projects.
-Read the 2006 Executive Order requiring the City to design to LEED silver standards or higher.
+In 2017, the City’s Comprehensive Sustainability Policy specified that all City-funded new construction shall be designed and constructed to meet LEED Gold standards.

 City County Building